paperdave/kbm/readme.md

-# KBM: Easy Keyboard Macros for Linux*
+# KBM: Better Keyboard Macros for Linux*
 <sup><sup><sup>*and potentially other operating systems.</sup></sup></sup>

 Install on any Linux with Xorg.